*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Partnerships have the advantage of avoiding the double taxation of normal C-Corps. eFunds are built in a similar way to eREITs where there is a pool of real estate investments split into shares and sold to investors.
 Where eREITs are built to generate income, eFunds are geared towards growth.

-Fundrise uses the funds you invest in purchasing real estate.
+The funds you deposit on the platform are used to purchase real estate.
 For this reason, there is a 60 day waiting period for withdrawing funds.

 There are also quarterly redemption periods when you can withdraw your funds.